Often a representative of an airstrip will call us asking for an AWOS. This often leads to a discussion of their expectations, needs, and budget.

 SMS text message (METAR and plain-language formats)

-Web portal (over cell phone or Wi-Fi)
+Web portal (over cell phone)

 Both the DyaconLive web portal and SMS text messages provide density altitude, altimeter, and estimated cloud base.